ionic-team/stencil-site/src/docs/components/templating-and-jsx.md

 }
 ```

-If this array of children is dynamic, i. e., if any nodes may be added,
+If this array of children is dynamic, i.e., if any nodes may be added,
 removed, or reordered, then it's a good idea to set a unique `key` attribute on
 each element like so: